- Psychology & the public

 - Personnel Committee

 The Society also has member networks.
 Our divisions, sections and special groups represent members working in particular professional area of psychology or with particular academic interests.
-These networks report to one of our five main Boards.
+These networks report to one of our four main Boards.

 We also have geographical branches, which report directly to the Board of Trustees.